 North Carolina has over 320 miles of coastline and nearly 40 peaks over 6,000 feet, including Mount Mitchell, the highest peak east of the Rocky Mountains, and the uber-popular Chimney Rock State Park.
+There are tons of beautiful campgrounds in North Carolina.
 In between the sea and the mountains you’ll find peaceful salt marshes, freshwater lakes, rambling rivers, wild rhododendron bursting with color, cascading waterfalls, and endless opportunities to pitch your tent (or park your camper) among them.

 The Dyrt Campers’ Favorite Campgrounds in North Carolina

 With the sun-swept Atlantic seashore and rolling Blue Ridge Mountains, camping in North Carolina means immersing yourself in a photogenic paradise.
 We’ve turned to The Dyrt campers for advice on which campgrounds in North Carolina top the list.